jmisidro/FEUP_CPD/assign2/README.md

 java -cp '.:libs/*' Server <PORT> <DATABASE> [MODE]

 # Example for the server running on port 8080,
-# with the database file database.json and ranked mode
+# with the database file database.json and ranked mode (1 - ranked, 0 - simple)
 java -cp '.:libs/*' Server 8080 database.json 1
 ```
+- PORT: The port number the server will run on.
+- DATABASE: The database file containing the user information.
+- MODE: The game mode the server will run in (0 - simple, 1 - ranked).
+This parameter is optional and defaults to 0.

 Note: The database file should be a JSON file containing the user information in the [required format](#database).
 Furthermore, the database file should be located in the server directory (`assign2/src/server/`).